lordmathis/llamactl/docs/getting-started/installation.md

 # Installation

-This guide will walk you through installing LlamaCtl on your system.
+This guide will walk you through installing Llamactl on your system.

 ## Prerequisites

-Before installing LlamaCtl, ensure you have:
+Before installing Llamactl, ensure you have:

 - Go 1.19 or later
 - Git